Structure and Management Structure and Management

 Partner Countries Implementing Structures

-The RHP is built upon an equal partnership with the four Partner Countries which are in charge of implementing the Programme.
-As such, it uses the Partner Countries’ national structures and systems, which benefit from a strong capacity development component.
+The RHP was built upon an equal partnership with the four Partner Countries which were in charge of implementing the Programme.
+As such, it used the Partner Countries’ national structures and systems, which benefitted from a strong capacity development component.

-Each Partner Country has appointed a Lead Institution which is in charge of the overall programming of the Country Housing Project (CHP), including coordination with the local authorities and other stakeholders as well as the selection of beneficiaries who will be provided with durable housing solutions.
-In addition, each Partner Country has established a Project Implementation Unit (PIU) which is in charge of, among other things, contract management and procurement to ensure efficient CHP implementation.
+Each Partner Country appointed a Lead Institution which was in charge of the overall programming of the Country Housing Project (CHP), including coordination with the local authorities and other stakeholders as well as the selection of beneficiaries who were provided with durable housing solutions.
+In addition, each Partner Country established a Project Implementation Unit (PIU) which was in charge of, among other things, contract management and procurement to ensure efficient CHP implementation.

 Bosnia and Herzegovina